echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

-{{RFC7258}} discusses the critical need to protect users' privacy when developing IETF specifications and also recognises that making networks unmanageable to mitigate pervasive monitoring is not an acceptable outcome.
+{{RFC7258}} discusses the critical need to protect users' privacy when developing IETF specifications and also recognises that making networks unmanageable to mitigate end-to-end monitoring is not an acceptable outcome.

 {{RFC8404}} discusses current security and network operations